sudermanjr/andy.suderman.dev/index.md

 - Served as security officer and security architect
 - Grew the open source community into a source of sales leads and established the company as Kubernetes experts
-- Led SOC 2 compliance program, enabling faster close of larger clients.
+- Led SOC 2 compliance program, shortening enterprise sales cycles.
 Maintained through 3 years of audits.
 - Managed the technical leadership team, growing and enabling new leaders

 <div class="avoid-break">